uhi22/clara-logs/readme.md

 - Recorded by: uhi
 - Results:
     - after 55s in CableCheck, clara gives up.
 Repeated multiple times on different stalls.

+## 2024-02-18_clara_alpi_lightbulb_ok
+- Charger: alpitronics HYC300
+- Test setup: Foccci/Clara with Lightbulb demo configuration.
+- Clara software version: with the MAC-from-STM feature
+- Recorded by: uhi
+- Results: light bulb demo works

+## 2024-02-18_clara_numbat_lightbulb_ok
+- Charger: Numbat
+- Test setup: Foccci/Clara with Lightbulb demo configuration.
+- Clara software version: with the MAC-from-STM feature
+- Recorded by: uhi
+- Results: light bulb demo works.
+Short voltage drop at the beginning, but stable 230V afterwards.

+## 2024-02-18_clara_TeslaV3_lightbulb_ok_at_second_try
+- Charger: Tesla Supercharger V3
+- Test setup: Foccci/Clara with Lightbulb demo configuration.
+- Clara software version: with the MAC-from-STM feature
+- Recorded by: uhi
+- Results: first try does not succeed.
+New session with re-power foccci, new start in the app and reconnecting to the charger works.

+## 2024-02-18_clara_ABBtriple_lightbulb_ok
+- Charger: ABB Triple Charger
+- Test setup: Foccci/Clara with Lightbulb demo configuration.
+- Clara software version: with the MAC-from-STM feature
+- Recorded by: uhi
+- Results: light bulb demo works

+## 2024-02-19_clara_ionityTritium_lightbulb_overshoot
+- Charger: Ionity Tritium
+- Test setup: Foccci/Clara with Lightbulb demo configuration.
+- Clara software version: with the MAC-from-STM feature
+- Recorded by: uhi
+- Results: charging loop is reached.
+The charger is not able to keep the demanded voltage (230V) and ramps up to 420V.
+Quite bright lamp, but it survived.
+After ~10s, the charger sees that something went wrong and says EVSEStatusCode=6, and the voltage goes to zero.